spencerleighty/alzheimers-prediction-model/README.md

 This project builds a predictive model to estimate the likelihood of Alzheimer’s disease using patient data.
 The goal is to identify key features associated with disease risk and evaluate model performance using classification techniques.

 ## Tools Used
-- Python
+- R
-- pandas
+- Logistic Regression
-- scikit-learn
+- Elastic Net Regression
-- matplotlib / seaborn
+- PCA
+- Random Forest

 ## Dataset
 The dataset contains patient-level features relevant to Alzheimer’s diagnosis, including demographic and clinical variables.